 What does it mean to be British?
 How does it feel to be told you don’t belong?

-A series of sweeping changes in legislation suggest these are questions we may all want to consider.
-Starting with the 2021 New Points Based Immigration System, and continuing with the Police, Crime, Sentencing and Courts Bill and Nationality and Borders Bill currently being debated, now is the time to take a look at the impact these policies have on our communities.
+A series of sweeping changes in legislation suggest these are questions we should all be considering.
+Starting with the 2021 Points Based Immigration System, and continuing with the Police, Crime, Sentencing and Courts Act and Nationality and Borders Act, which were both passed in 2022, now is the time to take a look at the impact these policies have on our communities.

 The film examines where Britain could be heading if these policies are not reformed.